Nuggets vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Additional Heat Insights & Trends

-- Miami is 6-4 against the spread and 6-4 overall in its past 10 games.
+- Miami has gone 5-5 over its last 10 contests, with a 6-4 record against the spread in that span.

-- Four of the Heat's last 10 outings have hit the over.
+- The Heat have hit the over in four of their past 10 contests.

-- The Heat's 109.5 points per game are just three fewer points than the 112.5 the Nuggets allow.
+- The Heat's 109.5 points per game are just three fewer points than the 112.5 the Nuggets give up.

-- Miami has put together a 15-15 ATS record and a 22-8 overall record in games it scores more than 112.5 points.

 Nuggets vs. Heat Betting Splits